mwburke/xgboost-python-deploy/README.md

 ## Installation

-You can install this from pip using `pip install xgboost-deploy-python`.
+You can install this from pip using `pip install xgboost-deploy`.
 The current version is 0.0.2.

 It was tested on python 3.6 and and XGBoost 0.8.1.